Laocoon and His Sons

 This heroic nude with powerful muscular and accurate anatomical detail was much admired by many Renaissance artists and influenced many of their work.
 Michelangelo made many drawings of the Laocoön and His Sons.
 Michelangelo started working on his Vatican frescoes in the Sistine Chapel just two years after studying this statue.

 The Influence of the Laocoön

-We can also see the influence of this statues reputation in Charles Dickens’ A Christmas Carol, where Ebenezer Scrooge describes himself as “making a perfect Laocoön of himself with his stockings”, a reference to the statue, as Scrooge is in such a great rush to get dressed that he becomes entangled in his clothes.
+We can also see the influence of this statues reputation in Charles Dickens’ A Christmas Carol.
+In which Ebenezer Scrooge describes himself as “making a perfect Laocoön of himself with his stockings,” a reference to the statue, as Scrooge is in such a great rush to get dressed that he becomes entangled in his clothes.

 Virgil gives Laocoön the famous line:

 Whatever it is, I fear the Greeks even bearing gifts.”

 This line is the source of the saying: “Beware of Greeks bearing gifts.”

 In Aeneid, Virgil describes the circumstances of Laocoön’s death:

 “At the same time, he stretched forth to tear the knots with his hands

 his fillets soaked with saliva and black venom